Hawaii beats Houston 28-14 in New Mexico Bowl — in Texas

 Cordeiro completed 15 of 23 passes for 136 yards and had eight carries for 33 yards.

-Houston’s Clayton Tune was 20 of 38 for 216 yards with two touchdown and three interceptions.
+Houston’s Clayton Tune was 20 of 38 for 216 yards with two touchdowns and the three interceptions.

 Hawaii raced to a 21-0 lead in the first half, with Cordeiro throwing scoring passes of 3 yards to Dae Dae Hunter, 75 yards to Turner, and 4 yards to Jonah Laulu.